Poor Pigs

 pigs and

-states per pig, then the total number of combinations of states that the pigs can represent is
+kstates per pig, then the total number of combinations of states that the pigs can represent isstates.states^k - We need this number of combinations to be at least equal to the number of buckets to ensure we can distinguish each bucket.

 .